 The Colosseum is also listed as one of the New 7 Wonders of the World, together with Chichen Itza in Mexico.

-Roman Forum (Foro Romano)
+2. Explore the Roman Forum (Foro Romano)

 West of the Colosseum is the Roman Forum (Foro Romano).
 This is a rectangular forum (plaza) surrounded by the ruins of several important ancient government buildings which was the centre of day-to-day life in Rome for many centuries.